We

 without any artifact.
 This study does

-indeed show that this lady has Osteopenic
+indeed show that this lady has lower bone

 measurements in the L2-L4 vertebra which was